ahendriksen/tomosipo/doc/intro/fast_reconstruction.rst

    pg = ts.parallel(angles=M, shape=(M, M))
    A = ts.operator(vg, pg)

-To use torch, we import it and enable torch support in tomosipo as follows:
+Torch support is automatic if it has been installed in the host environment.
+To use torch, we import it:

 .. testcode:: session
    :skipif: (not cuda_available) or (not torch_available)

    import torch
-   import tomosipo.torch_support

 Using torch, we recreate the hollow cube phantom and forward project to obtain